-As one of the eight Career and Technical Student Organizations (CTSOs) recognized by the federal government, the Technology Student Association (TSA) provides middle and high school students with opportunities for leadership, teamwork, community service, personal growth, and recognition.
-Your student’s chapter will plan a program of work for the year that will include technology competitions and activities and will help prepare your student for entry into college and/or the workforce.
+As one of the eight career and technical student organizations (CTSOs) recognized by the federal government, the Technology Student Association (TSA) provides middle and high school students with opportunities for leadership, teamwork, community service, personal growth, and recognition.
+Your student’s TSA chapter will plan a program of work for the year that will include technology competitions and activities and will help prepare your TSA student member for entry into college and/or the workforce.

-More than 60 middle and high school events in a wide range of STEM fields challenge competitors in topics such as Biotechnology Design, Community Service Video, Fashion Design and Technology, Medical Technology, Photographic Technology, Software Development, Structural Engineering, Webmaster, and more.
+TSA offers more than 70 middle and high school competitions in a wide range of STEM fields such as Biotechnology Design, Community Service Video, Fashion Design and Technology, Medical Technology, Photographic Technology, Software Development, Structural Engineering, Webmaster, and more.

 Opportunities abound through committee participation and officer candidate programs, as well as through the LEAP program.

 Personal GrowthAs students work on TSA-related projects—they learn to engage as a team; accept and give recognition; increase their knowledge; and help others.
 TSA provides the structure for a successful group experience—shaped and managed by TSA membership with the assistance of a chapter advisor/teacher.